 Juvenile cases are unique in that they are typically sealed and excluded from the public record when the individual turns 18.
-However, it is fairly common for the sealing of the records to be missed without the individual or the individual's representative notifying the courts.
+However, it is fairly common for the sealing of the records to be missed when the individual or their representative fails to notify the courts.
 In these instances, an open case without disposition may show up on the IdHS.
-Most adjudicators will then treat the offense in the same way as any other offense-if it is non-disqualifying, the offense is not a problem; if it is disqualifying, a badge denial is sent, which may result in an appeal.
+Most adjudicators will then treat the offense in the same way as any other offense.
+If it is non-disqualifying, the offense is not a problem; if it is disqualifying, a letter is sent to the applicant stating that the badge will be denied unless paperwork is provided to indicate that there is not a disqualifying criminal offense.